William Cobbett was a nineteenth century writer best known for his “Rural Rides”

 Chronology/Biography of William Cobbett:

-1785: Served as a Sergeant-Major in the army in New Brunswick where he studied rhetoric, logic geometry and French.
+1785: Cobbett served as a Sergeant-Major in the army in New Brunswick where he studied rhetoric, logic geometry and French.

 1792: Cobbett sailed to the United States were he taught English to French refugees in Philadelphia.
 He also opened a bookshop.

-1800: Returned to England and was welcomed by the Tories who were fighting the revolutionary spirit then abroad in Europe.
+1800: He returned to England and was welcomed by the Tories who were fighting the revolutionary spirit then abroad in Europe.

 1802: Began his weekly “Cobbett’s Political Register”.

 1804: The “Register”, at first a Tory journal, began to take on radical opinion.